D-Pagey/100-days-of-code/log.md

 **Today's Progress:** Portfolio 80% completed

 **Thoughts:** Another good pre-work session, I managed to fix some issues I had just by thinking of solutions in CSS and not needing to look anything up.
-I feel more confident about coding and am getting to grips with everything although, this might go away once I tackle building a navbar.
+I feel more confident about coding and am getting to grips with everything.
+However, this is likely to go away once I tackle building a navbar.
 I just need to finish off the social media buttons and add a navbar (hardest part) and then I'll be done with my 2nd project!

 **Link to work:** [FCC Portfolio Page](https://codepen.io/Pagey/pen/xLyeNz)